-I’ve let my Teeth Go.
-Have I ‘missed the boat’ to being able to get a nice smile?
+I've let my Teeth Go.
+Have I 'missed the boat' to be able to get a nice smile?

 I've worn a denture for 40 years and have been told I don't have enough bone for dental implants.
 Is All On 4 Plus something to consider?